Nischaymrzn/DSA-in-any-language/README.md

  └── JavaScript/
 ```

-Each language has its own folder.
-Please place your solution in the appropriate folder.
+Each language should have its own folder.
+Please place your solution in the appropriate folder or make one if there is no folder.

 ### Issue Reporting
-If you find a bug or want to suggest an improvement, feel free to open an [issue](https://github.com/Saloni6111/DSA_Problems-Hacktoberfest-24/issues) here.
+If you find a bug or want to suggest an improvement, feel free to open an [issue](https://github.com/subin-shk/DSA-in-any-language/issues) here.
 We’ll try to address them as soon as possible.

 ### Hacktoberfest
 This repository is participating in Hacktoberfest 2024!
 Make sure your pull requests follow [Hacktoberfest's official rules](https://hacktoberfest.com/).
 Remember, only meaningful contributions will be accepted for the event.